WalterJhonSalibay/Hotel_Booking_Website/README.md

 ## C. Project Objectives:

-To develop a SYSTEM_NAME APP that will help manage the ______ with the following features:
+To develop a HOTEL BOOKING SYSTEM that will help manage hotel reservations and customer service with the following features:
-Develop [System Name] to help manage hotel reservations and customer service, with the following features:

 User-friendly booking interface: Allows customers to easily search for and reserve available rooms.
 Real-time availability tracking: Helps hotel staff track room availability, preventing overbooking.